ARMmbed/BLEIntros/Docs/Introduction/BLEInDepth.md

 This document explores how BLE works, especially how you can use the two BLE modes - connected and advertising - for different purposes.

-##Peripheral and Central Devices v Servers and Clients
+##Peripheral and central devices v servers and clients

 When we connect devices over BLE, we think of them as being either a peripheral (slave) device or a central (master) device.
 The Bluetooth standard established this division to match the resources available on the devices: